gamecoreSRC/HowToBuildWithUnityPS4800FakePKG/README.md

-# How To Build With Unity PS4 FakePKG
+# How To Build With Unity PS4 8.00
-In order to build with success using Unity PS4 you need to be sure your setup is complete.
+A slightly modified version of the original guide.
+For the most part, follow along with this guide if you have version 8.00 rather than 4.50 of the S*D*K.

 Setup
 =====